 b.
-In the riddle, each blind man buys his own pairs of socks, but the clerk places all of the pairs into one bag.
+In the riddle, each blind man buys his own pairs of socks, but the clerk places all the pairs in one bag.
 Thus, there are two pairs of socks of each color in the bag (two black pairs, two blue pairs, two gray pairs, etc.).
 What do the two pairs (four socks in all) of each color represent?